robertorcosta/azure-docs.pt-br/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="cause"></a>Causa

-A senha está expirada.
+A senha expirou.

 ### <a name="resolution"></a>Resolução

-Altere a senha no portal Azure (no seu sistema local) e aguarde 30 minutos para a sincronização para atualizar.
+Altere a senha no portal do Azure (no seu sistema local) e aguarde 30 minutos para que a sincronização seja atualizada.

 ---